sargey18/Marketing-Tradesmen/readme.md

 If I had more time for this project I would use node.js to send the information that was saved in local storage with the information the user puts into the storage to the businesses email.

+# Issues and bugs

+features overlay
+array for quiz

+## Issue one the video player

+This issue was caused by two independent issues.

+- The first was I started to put all the javascript into a single js file, this caused any failure to crash all the script.
+- The second was a small spelling mistake in the scripts tag in the blog page (the first page to text the videos)

+This was solved firstly by creating different js files for different components.

+The second was traced to its source by using the console in the google dev tools.
+Since there was nothing showing up in the tools I thought that the mistakes would be in the html and using the controle f I found the mistake.

+## Issue the features mobile responsiveness

+The was something in the features that was causing the homepage to not be responsive past 500px.
+I could not find the issue even when changing the color of certain elements,

+I solved this by dowloading a developer tool called unicorn revieler